FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 I hope this guide has been a useful overview of real-world uses of OAuth 2.0 and provides insights into implementation and the future of the OAuth protocol.
 Again, you can view working [code in this guide in the accompanying GitHub repository](https://github.com/FusionAuth/fusionauth-example-modern-guide-to-oauth).

-If you notice any issues, bugs, or typos, please submit a Github issue or pull request on [this repository](https://github.com/FusionAuth/fusionauth-site).
+If you notice any issues, bugs, or typos in the Modern Guide to OAuth, please submit a Github issue or pull request on [this repository](https://github.com/FusionAuth/fusionauth-site).

 Thanks for reading and happy coding!